course-details-portlet

 Course content

 This course cover standard statistical methods for analysis of failure- or survival time data (Kaplan-Meier cumulative survival probabilities, Nelson-Aalen cumulative hazard estimate, and the semi-parametric Cox proportional hazard regression model).
 Simple calculations of cumulative survival probabilities and Nelson-Aalen estimate will be covered.
 For the Cox PH regression model, focus will be on application, including evaluation of inherent assumptions on the regression model, and what do if the assumptions are not met.
+Choice of time scale, use of time-dependent covariates, and modelling of time-dependent effects in a parametric survival analysis model (Poisson regression analysis), will also be covered by this course.
 Survival analyses techniques are appropriate to apply for all types of follow-up studies, including randomized, controlled clinical trials and population-based, prospective epidemiological studies.
 The Cox PH regression model is often used in studies based on data from HUNT and other public health surveys.
 The aim of these types of studies is often to identify risk or prognostic factors, or the interaction between different exposure factors.

 Learning outcome

-• be able to choose an appropriate method or model to evaluate simple and more complex scientific questions
+• be able to select an appropriate method or model to evaluate simple and more complex scientific questions within medicine and health science

-• be able to perform the data analyses by means of a statistical program package and be able to extract and interpret relevant information from the output from the analyses
+• be able to independently perform the statistical data analyses by means of a statistical program package

-• have knowledge of and be able to evaluate the assumptions on the applied model or method
+• be able to evaluate the assumptions on the applied method or model

-• be able to report the results from the statistical data analyses in a scientific medical journal
+• be able to present the results from the statistical data analyses in a format applicable in a scientific medical journal

 Learning methods and activities

-Lectures and exercises in autumn semester.
+Lectures and exercises.
 Practical data analyses by means of SPSS and/or STATA.

 Course materials